-- (i) [Reserved] - (ii) Syria.
+- (iii) North Korea.
+Applications for military end-users or for military end-uses in North Korea will generally be denied.
+Applications for non-military end-users or for non-military end-uses in North Korea will be considered on a case-by-case basis. - (10) Cryptographic, cryptoanalytic, and cryptologic equipment. - (i) [Reserved] - (ii) Syria.
+A license is required for all national security-controlled cryptographic, cryptoanalytic, and cryptologic equipment to all end-users.
+Applications for all end-users in Syria will generally be denied.
+Contract sanctity date for cryptographic, cryptoanalytic, and cryptologic equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
+Applications for all end-users in North Korea of any such equipment will generally be denied. - (11) Navigation, direction finding, and radar equipment. - (i) [Reserved] - (ii) Syria.
 Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis. - (A) Contract sanctity date for mobile communications equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other mobile communications equipment: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis. - (A) Contract sanctity date for exports of navigation, direction finding, and radar equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for all other navigation, direction finding, and radar equipment: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
 Applications for military end-users or for military end-uses in North Korea of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses in North Korea will be considered on a case-by-case basis. - (14) Acoustic underwater detection equipment. - (i) [Reserved]

-- (ii) Syria.
-A license is required for acoustic underwater detection equipment that was subject to national security controls on August 28, 1991, to all end-users.
-Applications for military end-users or for military end-uses in Syria will generally be denied.
-Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis.
-Contract sanctity date for acoustic underwater detection equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
-Applications for military end-users or for military end-uses in North Korea of such equipment of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses in North Korea of such equipment will be considered on a case-by-case basis.
+Applications for non-military end-users or for non-military end-uses in North Korea will be considered on a case-by-case basis. - (12) Electronic test equipment. - (i) [Reserved] - (ii) Syria.
+Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis. - (A) Contract sanctity date for electronic test equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for all other electronic test equipment: August 28, 1991. - (iii) [Reserved]